NAPLAN Marking FAQ Page

 Home-Based Marking

 Markers will have the option to work from our marking centre at the Canterbury Park Racecourse in Sydney, or to work from home.
+Markers who opt to work from home must have their own device that fulfills the requirements detailed in I am applying for a home marker position.
+How can I check if my PC/MAC is suitable for marking? below.

 A: There will be no marking during the Easter public holiday.